wpsocio/wptelegram-comments/README.md

 ## Why Telegram Comments?

-* ✅ It saves you database memory
+- ✅ It saves you database memory
-* ✅ Comments are from authenticated Telegram Users
+- ✅ Comments are from authenticated Telegram Users
-* ❌ No place for spam bots
+- ❌ No place for spam bots

 ## Features:

-* ⚡️ Ultra lightweight comments widget
+- ⚡️ Ultra lightweight comments widget
-* 🛒 Supports WooCommerce products and other Custom Post Types
+- 🛒 Supports WooCommerce products and other Custom Post Types
-* 🎛 You can exclude specific posts/pages for comments
+- 🛂 You can exclude specific posts/pages for comments
-* 🔔 Users can subscribe to comments and get the notifications on Telegram
+- 🔔 Users can subscribe to comments and get the notifications on Telegram
-* 👌 Comments can have Like 👍 and Dislike 👎 Feedback
+- 👏 Comments can have Like 👍 and Dislike 👎 Feedback
+- 📸 Comments support multimedia attachments
-* ⤴️ Users can reply to comments intuitively
+- ⤴️ Users can reply to comments intuitively
-* 🗑 Comments can be edited or deleted anytime
+- ✏️ Comments can be edited or deleted anytime

 ### Contribution

 Development occurs on Github, and all contributions welcome.

 ## Translation

 If you are looking to provide language translation files, Please do so via [WordPress Plugin Translations](https://translate.wordpress.org/projects/wp-plugins/wptelegram-comments).

 ## Installation